By Rachel Lankester, Mutton Club editor

 Whatever You Have in Your Heart – Smile

 I spent three hours in Täo’s company and I don’t think she stopped smiling once.
-There is true joy and compassion in this quite exceptional woman.
-She lives to bring that joy to other people through yoga.
+There was true joy and compassion in this quite exceptional woman.
+She lived to bring that joy to other people through yoga.
 In class, it was impossible to reconcile that a 98-year-old woman stood in front of us, seeing the way she was able to bend her body into advanced yoga poses.